friedelschoen/envmod/envmod.1.md

 Set various environment variables as specified by files in the directory dir: If dir contains a file named k whose first line is v, envmod removes the environment variable k if it exists, and then adds the environment variable k with the value v.
 The name k must not contain =.
 Spaces and tabs at the end of v are removed, and nulls in v are changed to newlines.
 If the file k is empty (0 bytes long), envmod removes the environment variable k if it exists, without adding a new variable.

+## -E file
+Set various environment variables as specified by a file *path*.
+This file contains lines of variables, key and value are delimited by '='.
+If the value is empty (has a trailing '='), the key is removed from the environment.
+Lines without a '=' are ignored.
+Leading and trailing whitespaces are striped before.

 ## -n *inc*
 Add inc to the nice(2) value before starting prog. inc must be an integer, and may start with a minus or plus.